gerrit3699/gerrit3699.github.io/_pages/en/book.md

             and the readable structure of reality.
           </p>
           <p class="book-status-line">
-            A substantial manuscript already exists.
+            The inner body of the book already stands.
-            A fuller revised edition is now being completed.
+            Its first public edition is now in the final revision phase and will likely take a few more weeks.
           </p>
         </div>
       </div>